markmoxon/aviator-source-code-bbc-micro/README.md

 * If you want to browse the source and read about how Aviator works under the hood, you will probably find [the website](https://aviator.bbcelite.com) is a better place to start than this repository.

 * If you would rather explore the source code in your favourite IDE, then the [annotated source](1-source-files/main-sources/aviator-source.asm) is what you're looking for.
 It contains the exact same content as the website, so you won't be missing out (the website is generated from the source files, so they are guaranteed to be identical).
-You might also like to read the section on [Browsing the source in an IDE](#browsing-the-source-in-an-ide) for some tips.
+You might also like to read the section on [browsing the source in an IDE](#browsing-the-source-in-an-ide) for some tips.

-* If you want to build Aviator from the source on a modern computer, to produce a working game disc that can be loaded into a BBC Micro or an emulator, then you want the section on [Building Aviator from the source](#building-aviator-from-the-source).
+* If you want to build Aviator from the source on a modern computer, to produce a working game disc that can be loaded into a BBC Micro or an emulator, then you want the section on [building Aviator from the source](#building-aviator-from-the-source).

 My hope is that this repository will be useful for those who want to learn more about Aviator and what makes it tick.
 It is provided on an educational and non-profit basis, with the aim of helping people appreciate the magic of Geoff Crammond's first simulator, which was ground-breaking and deeply impressive for its time.